tejasbubane/tejasbubane.github.io/content/2021-10-23-complete-testing-sidekiq.md

 ```

 Now all that remains is to test if our controller schedules this worker.
 Remember to use `fake` mode here
-because we do not need to run the worker:
+because we do not need to execute the job:

 ```ruby
 # spec/requests/exports_controller_spec.rb